-We work closely with our clients to ensure the litigation process is managed in the most efficient and cost effective way, and with regular and open communication.
-We seek to break the litigation process down into well-scoped stages and to allocate appropriate resources accordingly.
-This not only helps keep costs down and assists you with budgeting but also gives you reassurance that key risks and issues will be flagged early.
+We have a strong track record before all levels of the court system and across the full range of dispute resolution mechanisms.
+No matter the nature of your dispute we will have a subject matter expert who can help – working closely with you to ensure the litigation process is managed in the most efficient and cost effective way, and with regular and open communication.
+We break the litigation process down into well-scoped stages and allocate appropriate resources accordingly – keeping your costs down and making sure key risks and issues are flagged early.

 Our internationally recognised and skilled practitioners are at the forefront of dispute resolution, acting on New Zealand’s most significant commercial disputes and advising on:

 - energy, oil and gas

 Some of our recent notable highlights include advising:

 - Fisher & Paykel Healthcare, on its New Zealand response to an international patent litigation against Resmed (another global NYSE-listed medical equipment company)